lchski/flowratio-local/README.md

 ### Apparent bugs

 - [x] When AFK, it gets into an infinite loop somehow
-- [ ] Fan speed goes up when using – caught in rerendering loop or just tired computer?
+- [x] Fan speed goes up when using – caught in rerendering loop or just tired computer?
+  - I'm going to chalk this up to tired computer because I cannot see much CPU usage in about:performance nor in the profiler
-- [ ] Notification disappears after a brief while, despite requireInteraction: true – why is that?
+- [x] Notification disappears after a brief while, despite requireInteraction: true – why is that?
 I'd prefer it to time out with the afk auto-submission.
+  - I think this might just be the GNOME notification system, because on Windows it persists until the afk auto-submission.
+- [ ] Subsequent prompts triggered when afk should be auto-tagged afk, not flowratio.
+That said, this is probably a low-prio bug since under realistic settings it will rarely happen.
+(But it does happen all the time under development, so it's easy to reproduce!)

 ### Latent bugs